 In the animal kingdom, you will find animals displaying all sorts of different colors for different reasons, ranging from snakes, frogs, fish, birds to insects.
 This article looks into explaining some of those reasons and meanings.

 Various sorts of animals, such as frogs, snakes, insects and arachnids display bright colors such as yellow, orange and red to signal to predators that they are poisonous, so not to eat them.
-Some animals also display colors black and white for the same purpose.
+Some animals also display the colors black and white for the same purpose.
 This displaying of colors to warn predators is known as Aposematism.
-As-well as displaying colors, animals can also use odors and sounds to repel potential predators.
+As well as displaying colors, animals can also use odors and sounds to repel potential predators.

 Bees are a common example of color being displayed to warn and deter predators.
 Poisonous frogs are among the most colorful animals, including bright yellow, orange, red and even bright blues and greens.